Is It Hard to Learn Japanese?

-So you may be aware that the American Foreign Service Institute, and I’m going to put a link to it here in the description box, has put out their evaluation of how difficult a different languages are based on how many hours of classroom instruction are required to achieve a certain level or fluency.
+You may be aware that the American Foreign Service Institute has put out their evaluation of how difficult a different languages are based on how many hours of classroom instruction are required to achieve a certain level or fluency.
 I think these studies, these comparisons are definitely interesting.
 They have a lot of experience watching people in the classroom.
 I always feel that what’s more important than the classroom is the motivation of the learner.
 And very often this means what the learner does outside the classroom is more important than what the learner does in the classroom.

 So how difficult are these languages?
 Obviously the number one factor is how motivated you are.
 Also another objective fact is, the more a language is different from your own, the more difficult it’s going to be.
 You have to get used to new structures.
 You have to acquire a lot of new vocabulary where there’s relatively little connection to vocabulary that you have for your own, from your own language.

 Japanese, simply in terms of the vocabulary, the structure being very different from say English, if you’re an English speaker, is going to be more difficult.
 However, there are a number of things that make Japanese easier, in my opinion. just went through my Japanese collection.
 I have so many different dictionaries that I used because I was looking for dictionaries that were more convenient, that were maybe based on a Romanized look up system rather than basing it on Japanese.
 I had to do so much reading.
 And in those days, back in the early seventies, there wasn’t quite as much listening material available.
 It was hard work.
 Today with the internet, using LingQ where you can use our mini stories where you can immediately look words up with an online dictionary, it is easier.